Sarah Vaughan Discography: The 1980s

 After the conclusion of her Pablo contract in 1982, Vaughan did only a limited amount studio recording, primarily as guest appearances on the albums of others.
 Vaughan's final complete album was 1987's Brazilian Romance, produced and composed by Sergio Mendez.

 In 1989, Vaughan's health began to decline, although she rarely betrayed any hints in her performances.
-Vaughan canceled a series of engagements in Europe for the Fall of 1989 citing the need to seek treatment for arthritis in the hand, although she was able to complete a later series of performances in Japan.
-During a run at New York's Blue Note jazz club in the Fall of 1989, Vaughan received a diagnosis of lung cancer and was too ill to finish the final day of what would turn out to be her final series of public performances.
+Vaughan canceled a series of engagements in Europe for the Fall of 1989 citing the need to seek treatment for arthritis in the hand.
+Despite a diagnosis of lung cancer and increasingly limited lung capacity, Vaughan was able to complete a later series of performances in Japan.
+However, she became too ill to finish the final day of a run New York's Blue Note jazz club in the Fall of 1989, which would turn out to be her final series of public performances.

 Vaughan's funeral was at the First Mount Zion Baptist Church in Newark, NJ, which was the same congregation she grew up in but which had relocated to a new building.
 Following the ceremony, a horse-drawn carriage transported her body to it's final resting place in Glendale Cemetery in Bloomfield, NJ.

 Sarah Vaughan's personal life was a jumble of paradoxes.
-She had a mercurial personality and could be extremely difficult to work with (especially in areas outside of music), but numerous fellow musicians recounted their experiences with her to be some of the best of their career.
-None of her marriages were successful, yet she maintained close long-running friendships with a number of male colleagues in the business and was devoted to her parents and adopted daughter.
-Despite effusive public acclaim, Vaughan was insecure and suffered from stage fright that was, at times, almost incapacitating.
-While shy and often aloof with strangers, she was quite gregarious and generous with friends.
+She could be extremely difficult to work with (especially in areas outside of music), but numerous musical colleagues recounted their experiences with her to be some of the best of their career.
+None of her marriages were successful, yet she maintained close, long-running friendships with a number of male colleagues in the business, and was devoted to her parents and adopted daughter.
+Despite effusive public acclaim, Vaughan was often shy and aloof with strangers, while being gregarious and generous with friends.

 16 and 18 February 1981: Hollywood, CA